Recovery Hub Ipswich

 Co-Operative, who agreed to grant a lease on a disused former pub at a

-reasonable rent with the first year rent free, the business partnership needed
+reasonable rent with the first year rent free, the business partnership only needed

 to raise funds to undertake renovations, purchase equipment, stock, furnishing,